-Carbon Monoxide - Never leave the unit operating while producing Carbon Monoxide

-(CO) concentrations in excess of 175ppm.
-Failure to follow this warning may result in
+Carbon Monoxide - Never leave the unit operating while producing Carbon Monoxide (CO) concentrations in excess of 175ppm.
+Failure to follow this warning may result in serious injury or death.

-Correct manifold pressure is factory set.
+Manifold Pressure - DO NOT adjust or measure the Manifold Pressure of the boiler. ▲ WARNING Correct manifold pressure is factory set.
 Field adjustment could result in improper burner operation resulting in fire, explosion, property damage or death.

-Adjustments to the Throttle / Input Screw may only be made by a qualified gas technician, while using a calibrated combustion analyzer capable of measuring CO_2 and CO.
-Adjustments may only be performed if the gas line pressure is maintained above minimum levels throughout the duration of the test, see Table 9-1.
+Adjustments to the Throttle / Input Screw may only be made by a qualified gas ▲ WARNING technician, while using a calibrated combustion analyzer capable of measuring CO2 and Adjustments may only be performed if the gas line pressure is maintained above minimum levels throughout the duration of the test, see Table 9-1.
 Failure to follow these instructions may result in serious injury or death.